DataMa-Solutions/docs/core_app/new/compare/interface/waterfall.md

 * Need to distribute co-variance proportionally to abs(gap) to 'make it match'.
 Co-variance has to be monitored in final output.
 See [Covariance]({{site.url}}/{{site.baseurl}}/core_app/new/compare/model/modeling_components.html) page
 * Last step ("End") is considered as a step by itself when doing dimension calculations

-To better defined your steps (or metric equation), you can read our dedicated [article](https://Datama.fr/2020/03/24/how-to-build-my-business-metric-relation/).
+To better define your steps (or metric equation), you can read our dedicated [article](https://datama.io/how-to-build-my-business-metric-relation/).

 <br>